 These Buddha bowls are vegetarian and vegan-friendly – no dairy or eggs are used, but there is honey in the dressing, which can easily be swapped out for brown sugar or maple syrup if you’re looking for a vegan substitute.
 They are also nut-free, although if you’d like to add some crunch, toasted cashews would go beautifully on top!

-This recipe does require prep time for all the different parts of the dish, but buying the pre-shredded and pre-cut veggies does save time and this is a great recipe to include on your weekend meal prep list so all you have to do come dinner time is compile the bowls.
+This recipe does require prep time for all the different parts of the dish, but buying the pre-shredded and pre-cut veggies does save time.
+And if you’re someone who does weekend meal prep, this is a great recipe to include so all you have to do come dinner time is compile the bowls.

 Another great thing about this recipe is that you can set up a bowl bar and every family member can choose his or her toppings.
 Don’t you just love when you can customize a dish to your liking?!